B1-Mordred/EZgrow/README.md

     - SSID (clicking a row in the table fills this).
     - Password.
   - On submit:
-    - Credentials are saved to NVS.
+    - Credentials are stored in NVS (`gh_wifi`).
+    - Device responds with a “saved” page.
-    - Device reboots and attempts connection with new credentials.
+    - Device **restarts** and attempts connection with new credentials.

 - **History API (`/api/history`)**:
   - JSON feed of the last 24 hours (1 point per minute) with: